SteveOberst/Databases/README.md

 assign a new ID for each new user registered in the database.

 ### How does the framework choose the right data type for each field that will be stored in my MySQL database?
 The framework automatically maps java types to their respective MySQL type.
-However, these might not always be the right ones or the ones you will end up using so you can tell the framework which data type it should use to save a certain field.
+However, these might not always be accurate or the ones you will end up wanting to use so you can tell the framework which data type it should use to save a certain field.
 ```java
 @Data
 @TableName("FooBar")